wasm-signatures/wasmsign2/README.md

 `wasmsign2` is a Rust crate, that can be used in other applications.

+See the [API documentation](https://docs.rs/wasmsign2) for details.

-It is also a CLI tool to perform common operations.
+It is also a CLI tool to perform common operations, whose usage is summarized below.

 The tool requires the Rust compiler, and can be installed with the following command: